wanyuran/graphql-api-test/test/test-scenarios.md

 steps:
     1、publish a session
-    2、session published displayed in the session list 3、cancel the session published
+    2、session published displayed in the session list 3、delete the session published

 scenario 4: user publish a presentation and then delete it
 steps:
-    1、publish a session
+    1、publish a presentation
-    2、session published displayed in the presentation list 3、cancel the presentation published
+    2、presentation published displayed in the presentation list 3、delete the presentation published

 scenario 5: publisher search the exact session and edit it
 steps: